 Interest rate risk is the risk that the value of a financial instrument might be adversely affected by a change in market interest rates.
-NS Health investments interest rate risk is exposure is mitigated by the rebalancing of the investment portfolio by NS Health's authorized investment manager, RBC Dominion Securities Inc.
+NS Health's interest rate risk, relating to investments, is mitigated by the rebalancing of the investment portfolio by NS Health's authorized investment manager, RBC Dominion Securities Inc.

-A 1% change in market value yield relating to fixed income securities would have increased or decreased fair value by approximately \$578 (2020 - \$456).
+A 1% change in market value yield relating to fixed income securities would have increased or decreased fair value by approximately \$592 (2021 - \$578).